Interior Design

 - Transferable:CSU

 This course covers basic construction, layouts, products, and materials.
 Topics include floor plans, structural elements, and interior space planning.
 Presentation methods are explored.
-Field trips may be required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes